GMT-458-Web-GIS/personal-web-page-EsraAlegoz/README.md

     </header>

 <section>
   <p>Hello!
-This is my personal web page where I share details about my language experience, technologies I work with, and my hobbies.
+This is my personal web page where I share details about my life experience, technologies I work with, and my hobbies.
 Feel free to explore!</p>
   </section>